Marina Towers

 The MLS data never indicates single‑wall construction, and the building’s size and type are inconsistent with that method.
 It is therefore very unlikely that this building uses single‑wall construction.

-No public remarks indicate participation in a hotel rental pool or hotel-managed program.
-Because STR is not indicated, hotel rental pool participation is set to false.
+No evidence in the remarks of any hotel-managed rental pool or hotel partnership.
+Because STR is not indicated, hotel pool participation is set to false with low confidence.

 Across all provided listings, agents never describe the property as leasehold or mention lease rent or expiry, which is standard practice when marketing leasehold units in Hawaii.
 The consistent omission of leasehold language, combined with references only to maintenance fees, indicates that the building has fee simple units.